DarthSeveros/caba-as/README.md

 * MySql

 ## Setup
-To run this project:
+To run this project you need to install:
-install xampp:
+* Xampp
+* Python 3
+* Django framework

-* Run apache and Mysql
+In Xampp run apache and mysql services

-In localhost create database 'cabins'
+In [http:localhost](http://localhost/phpmyadmin/) create database 'cabins'

 In cabins folder run:
 ```